josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ```

 <SideNote>
 This command installs the most modern version of Sass, which isn't compatible with all versions of Node.
-You may need to adjust your Node version with a tool like <a href="https://github.com/nvm-sh/nvm">NVM</a> if you hit errors.
+If you hit errors, you may need to upgrade your Node version, or install the older <code>node-sass</code> instead.
 </SideNote>

+#### Modifying the SvelteKit config

 Next, open the `svelte.config.js` file, found in the project root.

 As the name implies, `svelte.config.js` is the home for, well, configuration.
-It's where we will make any needed changes to SvelteKit's options and compiler to modify its default behavior.
+It's where we'll make any needed changes to SvelteKit's options and compiler.

 This change is minimal; we just need to import `svelte-preprocess`, and then add it to SvelteKit's list of preprocessors.